jrosen48/utk-homepage/content/_index.markdown

 # Joshua M. Rosenberg, Ph.D.

 <div class="archive-notice">
-📋 <strong>This is an archived version of my academic homepage.</strong> For current information, please visit my <a href="https://joshuamrosenberg.substack.com">Substack</a> or <a href="https://makingdatasciencecount.com">Research Group website</a>.
+📋 <strong>This is an archived version of my academic homepage.</strong> For current information, please visit my new site at <a href="https://joshuamrosenberg.com/">joshuamrosenberg.com</a>.
 </div>

 Welcome!
 I am an Associate Professor of STEM Education at the [University of Tennessee, Knoxville](http://utk.edu/).